Back to Blog

 3. Learn Symbols as a Group

-National symbols are easy marks — but only if you study them together.
+National symbols are easy marks, but only if you study them together.
 Make a mental checklist: flag (Union Jack, Commonwealth Star, Southern Cross), anthem ("Advance Australia Fair"), colours (green and gold), flower (golden wattle), gemstone (opal), animals on the coat of arms (kangaroo and emu).
-Run through this list from memory until you can recall every item without hesitation.
+Run through it from memory until you can recall every item without hesitation.

 4. Read the Study Guide Section by Section